 Once you win customers, it’s time to involve your customer success teams and make sure your new customers are satisfied and still excited about working with you.
 It’s cheaper to retain or upsell customers than win new ones, and as we shared earlier, your customers are a great wealth of information for helping you target new opportunities.

 Work with your customer success team so that they’re knowledgeable of your past engagements with customers in the sales process.
-You can do this by making sure they have access to CRM data and can see lead history and the sales and marketing efforts the customer engaged with.
-This knowledge transfer will result in a personalized and seamless customer experience.
+You can do this by making sure they have access to CRM data — letting them see lead history and the sales & marketing efforts the customer engaged with.
+This knowledge transfer will result in a more personalized and seamless customer experience.